MICommunity/psi-mi-xml-maker/README.md

 # PSI-MI XML Maker User Guide

-⚠️ It is necessary to download Java 11 -> https://adoptium.net/en-GB/temurin/archive/?version=11
+⚠️ It is necessary to download Java 11 **JDK** -> https://adoptium.net/en-GB/temurin/archive/?version=11
+- Use the installer so it is downloaded directly in the right folder

 ## Introduction